Jamie-Clayton/Docs/_posts/2020-04-05-retiring-angularjs.md

   - /code/RetiringAngularJs
   - /code/RetiringAngularJs.html
 ---
-The following documentation provides the basic steps as well a estimated effort required to migrate an angular JS 1.5.x to a more resent edition of Angular 9+.
+This guide walks through the groundwork for migrating an AngularJS 1.5.x application to a more recent edition of Angular 9+, along with the rough effort each step takes.
+It's written for the engineer doing the actual migration, so it leads with the commands and warns about the traps I hit along the way.

 ## Managing reference JavaScript libraries

-Node Package Manager is the pragmatic choice for referencing JavaScript libraries.
-Older AngularJS projects often use folder copies of JavaScript libraries which make it harder to manage security risks associated with those libraries over time.
+Use the Node Package Manager for referencing JavaScript libraries.
+Older AngularJS projects tend to keep folder copies of their libraries checked into source control, and those copies get harder to patch as the security advisories pile up over the years.

-Prior to configuring NPM, you need to be aware of various decisions NPM will prompt you to answer.
+Heads up before you run anything: `npm init` asks you a series of questions, and a couple of them need a real decision, not a default.
+Read this whole section first.

 ### Configuring libraries with NPM

-The process will prompt you to provide a series of answers to questions.
-Many are just meta data descriptions, but other will require some decision making prior to starting.
-Please read this entire section prior to executing the command
+Most of the prompts are just metadata — name, description, author.
+Two of them (the test command and the licence) need an answer you've thought about, which is why this section exists.
+Run the init:

 ```powershell
 cd solution\project\app\